zirroneous/lunetta-building-blocks/README.md

 010 : ms20esque single supply sallen-key hp/lp vcf.

-this is jacked from a schematic by tim escobedo. the footprints for panel components should be rear-mounted. (i think.)
+this one is jacked from a schematic by tim escobedo. the footprints for panel components should be rear-mounted. (i think.)

 <3, molg.